THE “FREE” NUTRITIONAL BALANCING PROGRAM

 You will not be able to depend on your medical doctor, naturopath, family members or friends for this purpose.
 They are simply not familiar with the NB principles and their application.
 Please read Why Nutritional Balancing Is Not A Do-It-Yourself Program.

-5. Nutritional balancing causes mental development.
+5. Nutritional balancing causes development.
 This is amazing and highly unusual.
 However, it is one reason that changing, omitting or adding anything to the program usually ruins it.
-To read about this, please read Mental Development on this website.
+To read about this, please read Introduction To Development.

 6. Healing or purification reactions may occur that can be annoying.
 These reactions are an integral part of this program.
 Even this free program will bring up chronic infections, emotional issues, and toxic conditions in the body in order to help release them.